UICC's actions on cervical cancer

 Focus areas

-Through its activities above, UICC has brought particular attention to the following topics, although recognising and emphasising across all of these the importance of a holistic approach to elimination, addressing all three pillars of the Strategy.
+Through its activities below, UICC has brought particular attention to the following topics, although recognising and emphasising across all of these the importance of a holistic approach to elimination, addressing all three pillars of the Strategy.

 Primary prevention